 - Instagram only allows videos that are up to 1 minute, so if your video is longer, cut it before uploading or it will get cut automatically.

-How to add and switch between multiple Instagram accounts?
+How to add and switch between multiple Instagram accounts

-- Enter the credentials and log in
+- Enter your credentials and log in

 - To switch across accounts, hit the account name you want to use.
 No need to log in and out again.

 The screenshot above shows account switching in Grids.
 Uplet works pretty much the same.

 How to edit your photos before posting to Instagram

 Instagram is extremely limited in terms of image editing, so you might want to refer to better software.
 Well-edited images are the deal breakers on IG after all.
 Since you already have a Setapp account (Grids and Uplet are available through Setapp subscription), you have access to many photo and video editors.

 Here are the top three we recommend to try in Setapp:

 - If you already have some experience editing photos, try CameraBag Pro.
 It’s an app that combines ready-to-use filters and ultra-detailed editing, including nuanced skin tone correction and eye-sparking tools.

 - For quick results, try Luminar.
 An AI-powered photo editor that turns your images into magic with its smart noise reduction, image enhancement, sky adjustment, and a plethora of other tools for better images.